-With rapid economic structural transformation came rapid urbanization and social transformation, powered by rapid rural-urban migration.
-This lecture begins with the classic Harris-Todaro model of rural-urban migration.
-The model is then applied in an analysis of China's rural-urban migration and urbanization processes, after introductions of some key institutional features important to these processes.
+With rapid economic structural transformation often came the rapid urbanization and social transformation, powered by rapid rural-urban migrations.
+This lecture begins with a brief look at the classic Harris-Todaro model of rural-urban migration.
+The model is then applied and critiqued in an analysis of China's rural-urban migration and urbanization processes, after introductions of some key institutional features important to these processes.
 Topics include:

-- a) The classic Harris-Todaro Model of rural-urban migration; - b) Basic economic dualism and the hukou system in China; - c) Ease of barriers to rural-urban migration since Reform; - d) The role of rural land institutions and entitlements in conditioning rural-urban migration; - e) Milestones of rural-urban migration and urbanization in China since Reform.
+- a) The classic Harris-Todaro Model of rural-urban migration; - b) Basic economic dualism in China; - c) A variant of the Harris-Todaro model: the Three-Activity model; - d) Ease of barriers to rural-urban migration in China since Reform; - e) The role of rural land institutions and entitlements in conditioning rural-urban migrations in the country; - f) Milestones of rural-urban migration and urbanization in China since Reform.

-What are the main features of China's rural-urban migration, and in what ways does it fit in with or deviate from the Harris-Todaro model?
+What are the main features of China's rural-urban migration, and in what ways, if any, does the Harris-Todaro model fit in with these features?
+What new light does the three-activity model shed on China's rural-urban migration processes?